Toll rises in Guatemala volcano as more bodies recovered - Journal du Cameroun

 Dense ash blasted out by the volcano shut down Guatemala City’s international airport, civil aviation officials said.

-The eruption ended after 16 and a half hours, but “there is a likelihood that it will reactivate” warned the Institute of Volcanology.
+The eruption ended after 16.5 hours, but “there is a likelihood that it will reactivate” warned the Institute of Volcanology.

 – Surprising speed –